sere/cmssw/HeterogeneousCore/MPICore/doc/README.md

 mpirun -n 1 cmsRun cpuNode.py : -n 1 cmsRun gpuNode.py
 ```

-into the `test` folder.
+into the folder `HeterogeneousCore/MPICore/test`.
 This runs the two paths, both in only one instance,
 using mpirun.